DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - basic reconnaissance (website mapping)
         - Discovery can include both active and passive discovery.
         - Port scanning is commonly done during discovery to assess what services the target provides, and nmap is one of the most popular tools used for this purpose.
-        - network discovery e.g using nmap
+        - network discovery e.g using nmap, dumpster diving,
         - testers probe for system weaknesses using network, web and db vuln scans e.g Nessus and Nikto
     - 🚡**attack**: seeks to use manual and automated exploit tools to attempt to defeat system security
         - step where pen testing goes beyond vuln scanning as vuln scans don’t attempt to actually exploit detected vulns
-        - e.g John, Metasploit
+        - e.g John, Metasploit, privilege escalation
             - Metasploit is an exploitation package that is designed to assist penetration testers.
 A tester using Metasploit can exploit known vulnerabilities for which an exploit has been created or can create their own exploits using the tool.
 While Metasploit provides built-in access to some vulnerability scanning functionality, a tester using Metasploit should primarily be expected to perform actual tests of exploitable vulnerabilities.
 Similarly, Metasploit supports creating buffer overflow attacks, but it is not a purpose-built buffer overflow testing tool,
     - 🚡**reporting**: summarizes the results of the pen testing and makes recommendations for improvements to system security
     - tests are normally categorized into three groups: